One idea could change the world—or corporate real estate as we know it.

 Could that idea be yours?

-We’re accepting submissions for CoreNet Global’s 2016 Global Awards program.
-Enter your project now in ONE of the following categories:
+We’re accepting submissions for CoreNet Global’s 2017 Global Awards program.
+Enter your project or initiative in ONE of the following categories:

-Your entry could also be nominated to compete for CoreNet Global’s oldest and most prestigious award, the H. Bruce Russell Global Innovator's Award
+Your entry could also be nominated to compete for CoreNet Global’s longstanding, prestigious award, the H. Bruce Russell Global Innovator's Award (sponsored by: )

 $200 / entry | payable by credit card | must accompany the online submission

 Describe the nature of your organization and the context in which it operates.
 The judges want to know the professional sector (e.g. healthcare, tourism, etc.) in which your client operates, and the context (what are the sustainability drivers?
 What are the challenges?)

 This is the section where you’d also include anything else you’d like the judges to know about this project.
 Remember to type in at least 12-point type, with 1.5 line spacing.

 Please do not include press clippings or other promotional materials.
 And, although you may draw upon information contained in these materials, please do not include the materials.